neutron-sync/django-2fa/docs/protecting-views.md

 ### MFA_PROTECT_PATH_EXACT

-A list of exact URL paths that when matched exactly, 2FA will be enforced.
+A list of URL paths that when matched exactly, 2FA will be enforced.

 Example: `['/account/change-password/', '/account/buy-expensive-stuff/']`